 Location: Taman OUG.
 Again, it’s not close to any train station.
 Get on the train to Awan Besar station and take a 5-minute ride via Grab or taxi.

-How you can visit a pasar malam in Kuala Lumpur
+Visit a pasar malam in Kuala Lumpur

 A pasar malam opens usually once a week, from 3PM onwards.
 There’s actually a pasar malam for most days of the week.